KeithCes/Bringers/Bringers/notes.md

 - when email is changed the email is only changed in db not auth (login uses creation email)
 - slight flickering of keyboard when password fields selected (create)
 - item name/description on confirmation screen
-- seperate all logic from view into viewmodel
 - views get funky on very small screen sizes (ipod touch, iphone 8, iphone se)
 - databse rules: make user unable to read email, phone number from other users
 - custom cropping profile picture
 - add push notifications for bringer coming/order complete/etc
 - map could be bigger on large devices (ipad especially)
-- if no orders on bringerorderview stop infintie loading and display message

 # stackoverflow/github links